slyval/guidelines/SAP Commerce/Commerce Conventions.md

 Any definition mechanism can be adopted depending on needs.
 It is advisable to adopt a single mechanism for uniformint.
 Controller beans are defined almost exclusively as annotation based beans except when overriding.
 This needs to be understood as the sequencing of the definitions can impact expected behavior.

 It is advisable but not mandatory to use aliases.
-This improves flexibility in overriding beans without completely replacing some of the beans, especially where the overriden beans can still be used.
+This improves flexibility in overriding beans  as it allows overriding without complete replacement.
+The overriden beans can still be used, if needed, by using the id rather than the a

 When overriding a bean the following is mandatory:
 - the overriding bean must define a parent and use the overriden bean or the parent of the overriden bean.